DeepRec-AI/DeepRec/README.md

 --------------------------------------------------------------------------------

 ## **Introduction**
-DeepRec is a recommendation engine based on [TensorFlow 1.15](https://www.tensorflow.org/), [Intel-TensorFlow](https://github.com/Intel-tensorflow/tensorflow) and [NVIDIA-TensorFlow](https://github.com/NVIDIA/tensorflow).
+DeepRec is a high-performance recommendation deep learning framework based on [TensorFlow 1.15](https://www.tensorflow.org/), [Intel-TensorFlow](https://github.com/Intel-tensorflow/tensorflow) and [NVIDIA-TensorFlow](https://github.com/NVIDIA/tensorflow).

 ### **Background**
-Sparse model is a type of deep learning model that accounts for a relatively high proportion of discrete feature calculation logic in the model structure.
-Discrete features are usually expressed as non-numeric features that cannot be directly processed by algorithms such as id, tag, text, and phrases.
-They are widely used in high-value businesses such as search, advertising, and recommendation.
+Recommendation models have huge commercial values for areas such as retailing, media, advertisements, social networks and search engines.
+Unlike other kinds of models, recommendation models have large amount of non-numeric features such as id, tag, text and so on which lead to huge parameters.

-DeepRec has been deeply cultivated since 2016, which supports core businesses such as Taobao Search, recommendation and advertising.
-It precipitates a list of features on basic frameworks and has excellent performance in sparse models training.
-Facing a wide variety of external needs and the environment of deep learning framework embracing open source, DeepeRec open source is conducive to establishing standardized interfaces, cultivating user habits, greatly reducing the cost of external customers working on cloud and establishing the brand value.
+DeepRec has been developed since 2016, which supports core businesses such as Taobao Search, recommendation and advertising.
+It precipitates a list of features on basic frameworks and has excellent performance in recommendation models training and inference.
+So far, in addition to Alibaba Group, dozens of companies have used DeepRec in their business scenarios.

 ### **Key Features**
-DeepRec has super large-scale distributed training capability, supporting model training of trillion samples and 100 billion Embedding Processing.
-For sparse model scenarios, in-depth performance optimization has been conducted across CPU and GPU platform.
-It contains 3 kinds of features to improve usability and performance for super-scale scenarios.
+DeepRec has super large-scale distributed training capability, supporting recommendation model training of trillion samples and over ten trillion parameters.
+For recommendation models, in-depth performance optimization has been conducted across CPU and GPU platform.
+It contains list of features to improve usability and performance for super-scale scenarios.

-#### **Sparse Functions**
+#### **Embedding & Optimizer**
  - Embedding Variable.
  - Dynamic Dimension Embedding Variable.
  - Adaptive Embedding Variable.
  - Multiple Hash Embedding Variable.
- - Multi-tier Hybrid Embedding Storage
+ - Multi-tier Hybrid Embedding Storage.
+ - Group Embedding.
+ - AdamAsync Optimizer.
+ - AdagradDecay Optimizer.

-#### **Performance Optimization**
+#### **Training**
- - Asynchronous Distributed Training Framework, such as grpc+seastar, FuseRecv, StarServer etc.
+ - Asynchronous Distributed Training Framework (Parameter Server), such as grpc+seastar, FuseRecv, StarServer etc.
- - Synchronous Distributed Training Framework (GPU), such as HybridBackend, Sparse Operation Kits (SOK) etc.
+ - Synchronous Distributed Training Framework (Collective), such as HybridBackend, Sparse Operation Kits (SOK) etc.
- - Runtime Optimization, such as CPU memory allocator (PRMalloc), GPU memory allocator, Cost based and critical path first Executor etc.
+ - Runtime Optimization, such as Graph Aware Memory Allocator (GAMMA), Critical-path based Executor etc.
- - Runtime Optimization (GPU), support multiple CUDA compute stream and CUDA Graph.
+ - Runtime Optimization (GPU), GPU Multi-Stream Engine which support multiple CUDA compute stream and CUDA Graph.
- - Operator level optimization, such as BF16 mixed precision  optimization, sparse operator optimization and EmbeddingVariable on PMEM and GPU, new hardware feature enabling, etc.
+ - Operator level optimization, such as BF16 mixed precision optimization, embedding operator optimization and EmbeddingVariable on PMEM and GPU, new hardware feature enabling, etc.
- - Graph level optimization, such as AutoGraphFusion, SmartStage, AutoPipeline, StrutureFeature, MicroBatch etc.
+ - Graph level optimization, such as AutoGraphFusion, SmartStage, AutoPipeline, Graph Template Engine, Sample-awared Graph Compression, MicroBatch etc.
  - Compilation optimization, support BladeDISC, XLA etc.

 #### **Deploy and Serving**
- - Incremental model loading and exporting.
+ - Delta checkpoint loading and exporting.
- - Super-scale sparse model distributed serving.
+ - Super-scale recommendation model distributed serving.
  - Multi-tier hybrid storage and multi backend supported.
  - Online deep learning with low latency.
- - High performance inference framework SessionGroup (share-nothing architecture), with multiple threadpool and multiple CUDA stream supported.
+ - High performance inference framework SessionGroup (share-nothing), with multiple threadpool and multiple CUDA stream supported.
+ - Model Quantization.

 ***
 ## **Installation**